AllenNeuralDynamics/aind-qc-portal/README.md

 *Data storage*

 You have a few options for where to store files.
-In general we *prefer* that you store files in either the same data asset where the `quality_control.json` is located.
+In general we *prefer* that you store files in the same data asset where the `quality_control.json` is located.
 The options below are in order of preference:

 1. Provide the path to a file *relative to the `quality_control.json` file*, i.e. "figures/my_figure.png".
 Do not include the mount, asset name, or s3:// prefix.
 2. Provide a kachery-cloud hash, i.e. "sha1://uuid.ext", note that you **must append the filetype**.
 The easiest way to do this is to set the `label` field to the filename, see below.
 3. Provide a url to a publicly accessible file, i.e. "https://mywebsite.com/myfile.png"
 4. Provide a path to any public S3 bucket, i.e. "s3://bucket/myfile.png"

-Neuroglancer and Figurl links should point to the exact URL that opens the view you want.
+Neuroglancer, Figurl, and SortingView links should point to the exact URL that opens the view you want.

 **Q: Can I put links into the `description` field to other resources?**

-The description field gets parsed as markdown, you can either put a full link enclosed in brackets `<link>` or format a text link `[text](link)`.
+The description field gets parsed as markdown, use the format `[text](url)`.

 **Q: I saw fancy things like dropdowns in the QC Portal, how do I do that?**